-Charities and nonprofit organisations have taken a big hit in recent times, in particular due to the repercussions of the coronavirus pandemic.
+Charities and nonprofit organizations have taken a big hit in recent times, in particular, due to the repercussions of the coronavirus pandemic.
 One in five charities in the U.K. was concerned about the shortfall in their donations.
-On the other hand, 20% of the charities believe that they are less likely to receive any donations or income because people carry less cash due to pandemic.
+On the other hand, 20% of charities believe that they are less likely to receive any donations or income because people carry less cash due to the pandemic.

 Fundraising in public places is not a feasible option because they happen mostly in malls, high streets, and city centers.
 Nowadays, these places are much less busy and therefore much less of an opportunity for nonprofit organizations.

-The good news is that nonprofitss can rely on immersive technology to bring back the oomph into their operations.
-If you are a manager or owner of a nonprofit organisation, you can use several forms of technology for new and creative modes of operations in 2021.
+The good news is that nonprofits can rely on immersive technology to bring back the oomph into their operations.
+If you are a manager or owner of a nonprofit organization, you can use several forms of technology for new and creative modes of operations in 2021.

-Not only will it help your organisation stay ahead of the curve but also compete with the changes in the uncertain economic climate.
-All you need is to seek help from the experts to identify and integrate any developing trends that can help improve your organisation’s operations and delivery methods.
+Not only will it help your organization stay ahead of the curve but also compete with the changes in the uncertain economic climate.
+All you need is to seek help from the experts to identify and integrate any developing trends that can help improve your organization’s operations and delivery methods.

 How nonprofit organisations adapt to the post COVID world

-Nonprofit organisations are feeling the pinch during the pandemic.
+Nonprofit organizations are feeling the pinch during the pandemic.
 However, society will feel the impact for the time to come.

-If you are a nonprofit organisation, you must re-imagine your operations and business model to serve the constituents well during a financial and social crisis.
+If you are a nonprofit organization, you must re-imagine your operations and business model to serve the constituents well during a financial and social crisis.

-Yes, it will not be an easy task to re-imagine your organisation and adapt during the pandemic.
-You may feel the pressure of every-day surprises, last-minute demands, and gnawing risk of uncertainty.
-However, it is possible, and here are some ways to rework your current nonprofit organisational structure during the coronavirus pandemic.
-You must adopt new tactics to make your nonprofit organisation future-proof; these include:
+Yes, it will not be an easy task to re-imagine your organization and adapt during the pandemic.
+You may feel the pressure of everyday surprises, last-minute demands, and gnawing risk of uncertainty.
+However, it is possible, and here are some ways to rework your current nonprofit organizational structure during the coronavirus pandemic.
+You must adopt new tactics to make your nonprofit organization future-proof; these include: